csmets/Server-Driven-UI/docs/architecture-fundamentals.md

 ## Style tokens

-This is out of the scope of SDUI but is good practice for organizations or if you're wanting to provide consistency across your applications.
+This is out of the scope of SDUI but is good practice to provide consistency across multiple applications.

 When working with multiple clients (Android, iOS, Web) it is important for all clients to share the same styling in order to provide a unified visual experience to your users.
 This can be achieved through the use of style tokens.